Niria/link-board-tsoha/README.md

 - [x] User can like threads and replies
 - [x] User can edit the title and content of their own threads
 - [x] User can edit the content of their replies
+- [x] User can choose favourite categories
 - [ ] User can search thread titles and messages using a keyword search function
 - [x] Admin can create new public and private categories for links
-- [ ] Admin can grant/revoke private category access permissions for users
+- [x] Admin can grant/revoke private category access permissions for users
 - [x] Admin can edit and hide/soft delete threads/messages submitted by users
-- [ ] Admin can revoke/grant users posting privileges

 Ticked features in the list above have been implemented.
 Check `TODO.md` for up to date tasklist.